 Humans love games and we have been building big stadiums for centuries.
 With more and more modernization in technology, we are able to build a humongous stadium capable of holding huge crowds.
 Let’s have a look at some of the modern marvels in sport.

-Here we have listed the top ten biggest stadiums according to there capacity.
+Here we have listed the top ten biggest stadiums according to their capacity(number of audiences it can Handel).

 1. Rungrado May Day Stadium – 150,000